The best running shoes with an 8 – 10 mm heel drop

 An 8 mm offset is the perfect middle-ground

 There’s a reason why most shoe brands produce running shoes with an 8 – 10 mm heel-to-toe offset.
 Even Saucony, the maker of the 4 mm drop shoe (aka the Kinvara), focuses on running shoes with a higher heel-to-toe offset.
-For example, the popular Ride 17 and just-released Triumph 22 have 8 mm and 10 mm gradients respectively.
+For example, the popular Ride 18 and Triumph 22 have 8 mm and 10 mm gradients respectively.

 (Related read: The best running shoes with a 4 mm drop)